Lullaby For B – Peter Bernstein

 On this recording, the piano plays the melody on the intro.
 As with many other of his songs, Peter interprets the melody of the head freely with a distinctive laid-back time feel.
 We have a Melody Transcription that shows the rhythms and embellishments that he uses for the in head.

-To see other Guitar Melody Transcriptions, type that phrase into the search box, upper right of every page.
+To see other Guitar Melody Transcriptions, type that phrase into the search box, upper right of every page, or go to the Guitar Corner (under FEATURES, top of page).

 born on September 3, 1967